rahul240699/CS515-Project-2/README.md

 2. Later on I wrote test cases in the format specified in description, and wrote a test harness to check the output.

 ## Unresolved Issue or bug
-1. Although the basic functionality is completely implemented, the autograder doesnt clear some of the tests.
+1. Although the basic functionality is completely implemented, the autograder doesn't clear some of the tests.

 ## Examples of difficult bugs resolved
 1. I didn't encounter any masjor issue as such.